mardev01/CS-250/README.md

 --------------------------------
 How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?
 --------------------------------
-User stories really help break down what people actually want into something a developer can use.
-Instead of just hearing “I want a travel app,” you figure out what that means in smaller, more detailed pieces.
-Using the format “As a [user], I want to [do something] so that [I get this benefit]” helped me translate vague goals into real features that could be designed, coded, and tested.
-It helped the team stay focused on the importance of each innovation and creativity rather than just its technical aspects.
+To me, building something useful starts with actually listening to what people need.
+I try to look at the bigger picture of what someone is trying to do, and then break that down into smaller features.
+You’re not just building something to look nice or run fast; it needs to actually solve a real problem for someone.
+That’s where user stories come in.
+The structure of “As a [user], I want to [do something] so that [I can accomplish a goal]” helps narrow things down and puts the focus on the user's perspective.

+I can utilize that structure to draw the connection between what the user is attempting to achieve and how I might implement that in the application, rather than guessing about what a feature should do.

 How do I approach developing programs?
 What Agile processes do I hope to incorporate into my future development work?
 --------------------------------